Updated June 2021

-Despite being a non-contact sport, volleyball players are susceptible to concussions.
-What is the most common way concussions are sustained in volleyball?
+Volleyball has the overall lowest rate of concussion for all youth sports.
+Despite being a non-contact sport, volleyball players are still susceptible to concussions.
+So, what is the most common way concussions are sustained in volleyball?
 Are more concussions sustained during practice or games?
-Check out our infographic below for more information on volleyball and concussions.
+Read on to learn more about concussions from volleyball.

 Never Miss a Beat!

 You are already subscribed.

 Sorry, an error occurred.
 Please try again later.